> Top Tour Destinations in the Shephela > Khirbet Hanot / Goliath’s Burial Place?

 As we were coming back to Jerusalem, and coming down on the road which goes to Gaza and Ashkelon, we kept on for 20 miles from Jerusalem and we came to Mount Gilboa, where David slaughtered Goliath (1 Sam 17).
 There Saul and Jonathan died (1 Sam 31-2 Sam 1).
 There also Goliath rests in the middle of the road, a wooden heap at his head.
 The pile of rocks forms a high hill, such that there is no movable stone for 20 miles since it is a holy custom that whenever anybody passes by, they pick up three stones and throw them at that mound.
 It never rains in those hills, and there is a mystery in the night-time hours: they see unclean spirits moving around; according to eyewitnesses, they are like fleecy clouds of wool, or perhaps sea waves.

 Khirbet Hanot (Arabic: “Khirbet el-Khan”) is along the road descending from Jerusalem to the Judean southern lowlands.
-Excavations carried out at the site in the 1980s uncovered a Byzantine period chapel with a colorful mosaic floor.
-A stone tumulus next to the chapel seems to fit the big hip of stones described by Byzantine Period sources.
-Being so, it is quite possible that this is the site associated in the Byzantine period with the burial of Goliath.
+Excavations at the site in the 1980s uncovered a Byzantine chapel with a colorful mosaic floor.
+An adjacent stone tumulus seems to fit the significant hip of stones described by Byzantine Period sources.
+This may be the site associated with the burial of Goliath in the Byzantine period.

 Touring Khirbet Hanot